lealceldeiro/lealceldeiro.github.io/CONTRIBUTING.md

 When creating an article, if it's a work in progress, yuo can skip the pages build by appending `[skip-ci]` to the end of the commit message.

+IMPORTANT: Once an article is published, if it has received any interactions through the Disqus integration, the article file name must NOT be updated, so the comments, reactions, etc. are not lost.
+This is because we're using the file name as the thread id.